ignatandrei/makeBook/src/structure/markdown/book/Introduction.md

-# This is the introduction for @bookName
+# This is the introduction for book

-I was starting to write this book, @bookName, because ...
+I was starting to write this book, book, because ...

 I am happy that you buy it - see you next time!